jaymhorsh/react-redux/README.md

-# React Redux User Authentication & State Management Project
+#  React Redux for State Management

-Welcome to our React Redux project focused on user authentication, cart management, and product state management.
+Welcome to our React Redux project focused on user authentication, cart management.
 This project serves as a learning platform to practice these essential concepts in web development.

 ## Features